Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/Search-Engines/ElasticSearch/Readme.md

 # Introduction
-- A distributed, [RESTful](../../../2_APITechOptions/REST.md) modern search and analytics engine based on [Apache Lucene](../ApacheLucene.md).
+- A distributed, [RESTful modern search](../../../2_APITechOptions/REST.md) and analytics engine based on [Apache Lucene](../ApacheLucene.md).
-- In ElasticSearch, data is stored in the form of `JSONs`.
-- Data in Elasticsearch is organized into [indices](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/_add_an_index.html).
-Each index is made up of one or more shards.
 - We can only interact with ElasticSearch through [REST APIs](../../../2_APITechOptions/REST.md).
 - ElasticSearch can be deployed using [Amazon OpenSearch](../../../../2_AWSComponents/6_DatabaseServices/AmazonOpenSearch.md) service, on [AWS](../../../../2_AWSComponents).
 - For data analysis, it operates alongside Kibana, and Logstash to form the [ELK stack](../../../7_MonitoringTools/ELK.md).
 - ElasticSearch is [Paid and NOT open-sourced](https://www.elastic.co/pricing/).
 - Since ElasticSearch doesn't provide 100% durability, [it shouldn't be used only primary source of truth](https://bonsai.io/blog/why-elasticsearch-should-not-be-your-primary-data-store).

+# What is a document in Elastic Search?
+- In an Elastic search, a document is a basic unit of information that can be indexed.
+- It is expressed in JSON `(key: value) pair. '{"user": "nullcon"}'`.
+- Every single Document is associated with a type and a unique id.

+# What is Index in ElasticSearch?
+- Data in Elasticsearch is organized into [indices](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/_add_an_index.html).
+- Each index is made up of one or more shards.

 # :star: Real world use cases of ElasticSearch
 - [Zomato - HLD Design](../../../../3_HLDDesignProblems/ZomatoDesign)